gsagoo/8Queens/README.md

 # 8queens.cpp
-The C++ file produces an executable that calculates the positions of N-Queens on a N by N chessboard such that they are not attacking.
+The C++ file produces an executable that calculates the positions of N-Queens on a N by N chessboard such the Queens are not attacking each other.

 For example